StylWebDev/StylWebDev/README.md

                 "Certified Javascript Devloper"
              ],
   MediteranianColledge: [
-                          "There is Digital Marketing or One is the Marketing?"
-                          "All About Tik Tok Ads: Where Creativity Meets Advertising" "Google Analytics: A Beginner’s Guide"
+                          "There is Digital Marketing or One is the Marketing?", "All About Tik Tok Ads: Where Creativity Meets Advertising", "Google Analytics: A Beginner’s Guide"
                         ],
 ]